 Still, the reviews were very good, and the critics loved the headphones.
 Granted, they had some issues like not the best battery life in the market, but overall, the Microsoft Surface Headphones were a success.
-We actually included them in our list of headphones that are better than Beats.
 Soon after the release of Surface Headphones, Bose came up with the Bose 700; this was the first time Bose was releasing something high end that was not from their QuietComfort range and that got us excited, too.

 That made us wonder if we should draw a comparison between both the Microsoft Surface headphones, and the Bose 700.
 Considering how both of these headphones are targeted to the same consumer base, it is important to know that the comparison needs to happen so those who are in the market looking to buy a good pair of headphones are fully aware of what they are getting themselves into.

 With that out of the way, for now, let’s just focus on the comparison.
 As always, the comparison will be in line with all the previous ones we have done.
 So, let’s have a look.